whisthq/vm-scripts/windows/README.md

 Usage: `cloud.ps1 [VM/CONTAINER PASSWORD] [[OPTIONAL] PROTOCOL-BRANCH]`

-There is one Windows cloud script, `cloud.ps1`, which can be run both locally from a PowerShell terminal within RDP, or via a webserver.
-We prepare specific base disks which we clone for production users, so these only need to be run once to format the base disk.
-On Windows cloud computers, the username is set to `Fractal` for every single cloud computer.
+There is one Windows cloud script, `cloud.ps1`, which can be run both locally from a PowerShell terminal directly in the VM via Microsoft RDP, or via a webserver sendng remote tasks to the VM/container.

+For VMs, we prepare specific base disks which we clone for production users, so these only need to be run once to format the base disk, while for containers we have base images pre-built.
+On Windows cloud computers and containers, the username is set to `Fractal` for every single cloud computer.
 The following tasks are performed by the cloud script:

 - Update Windows
 - Update Firewall to allow ICMP pings